farahbalqis01/nginx-certbot/README.md

 # Introduction

+To be modified for use with Farah's website

 This is a modified fork for [nginx-certbot](https://github.com/wmnnd/nginx-certbot) that can be used as a template for deploying static websites quickly on a server using Docker with nginx and Let's Encrypt.
 The Docker compose file will also check and auto-renew certificates if they need to be reprovisioned.

 The web root is found in `./data/web`.
 This project allows the deployment of an https site secured with Let's Encrypt using Docker.